 Saturday 27th January marks the 73rd anniversary of the liberation of Auschwitz-Birkenau, the largest and perhaps most infamous of Nazi concentration camps.
 All across the UK, communities will come together to remember the victims of the Holocaust and subsequent genocides.

 The theme of this year’s Memorial Day is ‘The Power of Words’.
 From propaganda used to sow division to the testimony of genocide survivors, it is clear that the words we choose to use have a powerful and lasting impact.
-Remembering Srebrenica’s staff and Community Champions participated in Holocaust Memorial Day by speaking at memorial events, organizing a film screening of a genocide documentary and hosting an academic conference.
+Remembering Srebrenica’s staff and Community Champions participated in Holocaust Memorial Day by speaking at memorial community action events, organizing a film screening of a genocide documentary and hosting an academic conference.

 Remembering Srebrenica’s Community Champions worked closely with local authorities, schools, universities and other organizations to commemorate Holocaust Memorial Day.
-Two high-profile events occurred in Lancashire, Elinor Chohan OBE and Chair of our North West board spoke at Preston Minister on the 27th January and a Memorial ceremony was held at HMP Kirkham.
+Two high-profile community action events occurred in Lancashire, Elinor Chohan OBE and Chair of our North West board spoke at Preston Minister on the 27th January and a Memorial ceremony was held at HMP Kirkham.